 by bringing cases against the abusers and those who cause or contribute to sexual assault by acting with negligence.

 Sexual assault cases are unique.

-Not everyone is familiar with the how prosecutors and attorneys handle these cases and the complex ways they work together.
-Unfortunately sexual assaults and rape are all too common in United States and St. Louis and St. Charles County are no different in that regard.
-Here are some tips in understanding how your sexual assault case might be handled from the beginning.
+Not everyone is familiar with how prosecutors and attorneys handle these cases and the complex ways they work together.
+Unfortunately, sexual assaults and rape are all too common in the United States, and St. Louis and St. Charles County are no different in that regard.
+Here are some tips for understanding how your sexual assault case might be handled from the beginning.

 What do I do when I’ve been sexually assaulted or raped?

 Act as soon as possible you have resources on your side.